janwilmake/todo-list-api2/README.md

-# Matrix-Style Todo List
+# Elegant Todo List API

-A cyberpunk-themed todo list application built with Cloudflare Workers and Durable Objects.
-The application features a matrix-inspired design with a sleek, terminal-like interface.
+A simple and elegant todo list application built with Cloudflare Workers and Durable Objects.
+This application provides a clean, minimalist interface for managing todos with real-time persistence.

 ## Features

 - Create, read, update, and delete todos
+- Elegant black and white design
 - Persistent storage using Durable Objects
-- Matrix-style user interface with green-on-black theme
+- Per-IP state isolation
 - Responsive design using Tailwind CSS
-- Real-time updates
-- Per-IP state isolation

 ## API Endpoints